There’s so much to love about the festive season – and not least is all the delicious food.

 - Cheeses and olives

 - Chutney, pasta sauces, mustards or preserves – maybe even homemade

 - Ornamental glass jars filled with layers of nuts, seeds, muesli or dried fruits

 8. Drink plenty of water

 We can confuse thirst with hunger, so keep well hydrated.
 Have water in jugs out when friends come over.
 Have a water bottle when out and about with the last minute errands and start with a water when out socialising.

 9. Keep an eye on serving sizes

 Look at the size of your plates, bowls and glasses.
+We tend to fill no matter what the size.
 Keep these smaller so you don’t simply fill them with eyes bigger than your stomach.

 10. Go for balance

-Enjoy a shortbread and a veggie packed roast dinner too… it is all about balance!
+Enjoy a shortbread and a veggie packed roast dinner too… it is all about feeling well with balance!